Squeeze Play: Top Five Tips to Consider Before Making The Move

 1. Size Your Squeeze Plays

-The first thing you might want to consider if you’re looking to improve your squeeze play strategy is your sizing.
-Perhaps you feel like the strategy isn’t working for you and, if that’s the case, it might be because your sizing is off.
+The first thing you might want to consider if you’re looking to improve your squeeze play strategy when playing poker online is your sizing.
+Perhaps you feel like the strategy isn’t working for you, and if that’s the case, it might be because your sizing is off.

 Usually, you want to achieve one of two things by squeezing: you either want to get your opponents to fold or you want them to call if you have a big hand and are looking to extract value.
 Figuring out the perfect raise sizing can be a bit tricky as it will depend on your image and the type of players you are up against.